A Commissioner for Oaths is a person who is authorised to verify affidavits, which are statements in writing and on oath, and other legal documents.

 "I, A.B., do solemnly and sincerely affirm that this is my name and handwriting, and that the contents of this my affidavit are true".

-The fees a Commissioner for Oaths can charge are given in the Rules of the Superior ees payable to Commissioners for Oaths) (SI 616 of 2003).
+The fees a Commissioner for Oaths can charge are given in the Rules of the Superior Courts (Fees Payable to Commissioners for Oaths) (SI 616 of 2003).
 There is a standard fee of €10 euro per signature for verifying statements.
 If there is an exhibit, for example a marriage certificate, attached to the document that needs to be signed, there is a €2 charge for that.
 You are advised to check charges in advance.

-If you need a Commissioner for Oaths, you should contact a solicitor and find out whether he/she provides a Commissioner for Oaths service to the public.
+If you need a Commissioner for Oaths, you should contact a solicitor and find out whether they provides a Commissioner for Oaths service to the public.

 If you want to be appointed as a Commissioner for Oaths you apply by Petition to the Chief Justice.
 You must verify the Petition by Affidavit, accompanied by Certificates of Fitness signed by 6 members of the legal profession and by six leaders of the local business community.